 - Municipal construction projects are often compromised by “value engineering;” long-term savings opportunities are sacrificed for short-term budget constraints

-- Save money on utility costs by reducing energy and water consumption
+- Saving money on utility costs by reducing energy and water consumption

 - Using natural resources more efficiently lowers environmental impact

-- Create a positive example for local residents and businesses
+- Creating a positive example for local residents and businesses

 2030 Plan Goals